tifenak/freshpink/README.md

 ## Demo Site

 Check out the [**Demo Site**](https://elecbrandy.github.io/freshpink/) for an example and detailed instructions.

 ## Quick Start Guide

 This guide shows you how to set up the **freshPink** theme with a new Hugo site using **Hugo Modules**, the recommended modern approach.

 ## Prerequisites

-Before you start, ensure you have:
+Before you start, ensure you have

 * Hugo **v0.110+ (extended)**
 * Git installed